-“Coming to Dominican has been a great choice,” says Hernandez, who is driving to the Berkeley campus once a week this semester to participate in a two-hour class to prepare her to participate in the Household Influenza A transmission project this summer in Managua, Nicaragua.
+“Coming to Dominican has been a great choice,” says Hernandez, who was driving to the Berkeley campus once a week during the spring semester to participate in a two-hour class to prepare her to participate in the Household Influenza A transmission project this summer in Managua, Nicaragua.

 Hernandez majored in biological sciences when she arrived at Dominican from Analy High School in Sebastopol.
 However, in her first semester, she was impressed by Dominican’s chemistry department and its faculty.
 She felt it was a better fit for her, even though she admits “I didn’t know research existed.”

 Inspired by Dr. Roland Cooper in his Research Methodology program in Dominican's Department of Natural Sciences and Mathematics, Hernandez’s confidence and interest in research soared.
 Cooper suggested last year that Hernandez apply for the MHIRT fellowship.

 Dominican’s partnership with UCB Global Public Health program stems from President Mary Marcy’s 2012 Strategic Initiative Grant and is bolstered by an HNS grant to help with internationalization.
 Last year, Stephanie Huezo, an MS student at Dominican, was awarded a MHIRT fellowship prior to her second research trip to Uganda.